CristieNordic/nextcloud-openshift/README.md

 ## Notes

 * Nextcloud Cronjob is called from a `CronJob` object every 15 minutes
+* The S3 functionality in this package should work fine also with IBM Cloud Object Storage and not only Amazon AWS S3 or Cloudian HyperStore.

 To use the `occ` CLI, you can use `oc exec`: